 If for any reason a palate expander is not an option for a patient, the problem of an overcrowded mouth is generally solved by removing several teeth.
 We prefer not to resort to pulling teeth to increase mouth room as each tooth has a specific purpose.
 It also opens up more space in the mouth than may be necessary and can allow remaining teeth to move into positions that aren’t ideal.
 Usually, braces are helpful in this case to control where surrounding teeth move once there is more space.

 Braces are an excellent way to position teeth and can be used to close gaps made by removing teeth from a crowded mouth.
 They can also be used to pull teeth apart in the event of overcrowding.
-Braces are especially useful in palate expansion for older teens and adults as they are more powerful than expanders, working more efficiently to reposition the teeth and jaw.
+Braces are especially useful in palate expander for older teens and adults as they are more powerful than expanders, working more efficiently to reposition the teeth and jaw.

 Using a Retainer